top of page

 Law firms that remain passive will find themselves increasingly invisible.
 Those that respond proactively by aligning their messaging, strengthening platform profiles, and investing in strategic SEO leadership will continue to grow, even as the search landscape changes.

 I shared my real world example.
 My LinkedIn profile appeared in Google’s AI Overview for the search term "fractional CMO law firm California."
 Why?
 Because it is optimized, consistently updated, and aligned with what my target audience is searching for.
-I stay on top of platform changes and regularly post, share, and engage—keeping my content active and relevant.
+I stay on top of platform changes and regularly post, share, and engage and that keeps my content active and relevant.
+I am building Topical Authority, are you?

 Social media profiles are not things of the past.
 They are now critical to the present and future of your law firm’s visibility, revenue, and demand generation success.

 Let’s talk!
-Book a call today and let me help you get your social media strategy focused and producing—both personally and professionally.
+Book a call today and let me help you get your social media strategy focused and producing for your law firm!

 bottom of page